himanshu-garg/tutorials/Extjs/getting-started-guide.md

 3. ~/sample/app/ is the main folder that contains all the main code that we will edit/add to create an application.

+4. See "app" structure
-4. ```
+    ```
     ~/sample-app/app:
     Application.js  model  Readme.md  store  view
     ```

-    - Application.js is the start point that defines main Application
+    1. Application.js is the start point that defines main Application
-    - store contains the data for views.
+    2. store contains the data for views.
-    - model contains the definition for store.
+    3. model contains the definition for store.
-    - view contains the main components to be displayed.
+    4. view contains the main components to be displayed.

 5. Since, we have to write from scratch, lets remove all the existing files.
     ```